 Our Registered Dietitians are passionate about helping families achieve their nutrition goals.
-We have all worked at Alberta Children’s Hospital and in the community with families so you can feel assured you are getting excellent care from any of the fabulous Registered Dietitians below!
+We have all been trained and have practiced in tertiary care Children’s Hospital’s across North America so you can feel assured you are getting excellent care from any of the fabulous Registered Dietitians below!

 Meet Caitlin: Feeding guru, soprano, mother.
 Friends describe Caitlin as compassionate, empathetic, knowledgeable and lover of all things food.